jarrettyeo/NTUOSS-SeleniumFacebookAPIforUdemy/README.md

 Check 3: Remember to use ```chromedriver``` instead of ```chromedriver.exe```.

-#### 7.4 StringIO Error *(Unresolved)*
+#### 7.4 StringIO Error

+Encountering ```StringIO Error``` while running ```bitly-expanded.py```?

+Upgrade Python on your machine to 3.6 (we managed to resolve this successfully on both 3.6.2 and 3.6.3).

+>**Note:**<br>
-It seems that users with a fresh installation of Python 3.6, pip and packages do not face this problem.
+>It seems that users with a fresh installation of Python 3.6, pip and the required packages do not face this problem.
+However, users with older Python versions of 3.5 and earlier are likely to hit this error.

-You can try upgrading Python to the latest version (we tested this with 3.6.3), as well as updating your packages using pip as well.

-Please hit me up if you have found a resolution to this error.
-Many thanks in advance.
+Credits to [Chris](https://github.com/chrismaltais) for reporting and resolving this issue.
 ___

 ## Test Info